MCP Usage Guide¶

 analyze_changed_pathsfor PRs, not full analysis. - Prefer

-get_run_summaryorget_production_triagefor the first pass on a new run. - Prefer
+get_run_summaryorget_production_triageas the first pass. - Prefer

-list_hotspotsor the narrowcheck_*tools before broadlist_findingscalls. - Use
+list_hotspotsor narrowcheck_*tools before broadlist_findings. - Use

 "production-only"/source_kindfilters to cut test/fixture noise. - Use